 Dexamethasone, 10 milligrams IV followed by 4 milligrams PO or IV every 6 h.

 Consider starting in ED if imaging is delayed.

 Prognosis highly dependent on pretreatment neurologic function.

 Patient in good general condition and able to undergo extensive surgery

 Appropriate prognostic life expectancy

 Malignant pericardial effusions are usually asymptomatic but can progress to life-threatening cardiac tamponade.
 Symptoms depend on the rate of accumulation and distensibility of the pericardial sac (see Chapter 24 "The Cardiomyopathies, Myocarditis, and Pericardial Disease").
 Patients with symptomatic effusion may present with chest heaviness, dyspnea, cough, and syncope.
 Physical examination findings include tachycardia, narrowed pulse pressure, hypotension, distended neck veins, muffled heart tones, and pulsus paradoxus.

 Echocardiography is the test of choice as it demonstrates the size of the effusion and the presence of tamponade.
-Chest radiograph ...
+Chest radiograph may demonstrate ...